Out of the Woods: Music and lyrics

 Music critics described "Out of the Woods" as a 1980s-influenced synth-pop song.
-Hannah Mylrea from NME noted influences of indietronica.
-The song features pulsing synthesizers, loud drums, and echoing background vocals that gradually build up towards the end.
+According to Hannah Mylrea from NME and Edwin Mcfee from Hot Press, the track consists of indietronica and Eurodance elements.
+The production is characterized by pulsing synthesizers, loud drums, and echoing background vocals that gradually build up towards the end.
 Compared to other tracks of 1989, "Out of the Woods" features a denser production.
 Antonoff took inspiration from the music of rock band My Morning Jacket: "every sound is louder than the last ...
 It started out big, and then I think the obvious move would have been to do a down chorus, but the idea was to keep pushing."

 The lyrics are about a fragile romance, inspired by the anxieties Swift experienced from a tumultuous relationship.
 In the refrain, Swift repeats the line, "Are we out of the woods yet?" over and over, indicating her desire to stabilize the relationship.
 Swift ponders over its inevitable end: "Your necklace hanging from my neck the night we couldn't quite forget / When we decided to move the furniture so we could dance / Baby, like we stood a chance."
 The bridge narrates an accident that requires one of the couple to undergo a surgery: "Remember when you hit the brakes too soon / Twenty stitches in a hospital room."
 The accident in the bridge was inspired by a snowmobile accident that she and an ex-lover had suffered when they were on a ski trip; she had persuaded the tabloid media to not publicize it.
 Besides its literal sense, the accident is a metaphor for the relationship's fragility and how the two have to deal with its aftermath.
 When promoting 1989 in October 2014, Swift remarked that "Out of the Woods" was the song that "best represents [the album]".